RotativaHQ/RotativaHQ.WP/README.txt

 4. Settings screen for Rotativa plugin where you can configure Rotativa in numerous ways as well as choose your Endpoint Location.

 == Changelog ==

+= 1.2.0 =
+* Added ability to change the styling of the frontend button (border, margin, padding, background color and text color).
+* Removed the "Southeast Asia - Singapore" API Endpoint Location.
+* Added new shortcode attribute (label) so you can change the label of the button.
+* Updated template for translations.

+= 1.1.1 =
+* Fixed a bug in admin area where html would be escaped and not render the anchor tag.

 = 1.1.0 =
 * Introducing a **new feature** - now you can place a shortcode in your template with which your users can generate a pdf of that page themselves.
 You can use this shortcode: **[rotativa-generate-pdf]**